Mail Fraud Attorneys in New York

 The mail fraud state is very broad and can be used in many different cases brought by federal prosecutors.
 The mailing does not have to be illegal; it only has to be related to the scheme to defraud another.
 A case may begin with the United State Postal Inspection Service or by any other federal law enforcement agency such as the FBI or IRS.
 If these agencies believe that an individual has been participating in behavior that constitutes fraud, these agencies may use the mail fraud statute to investigate and charge the suspected individual.

-To speak with one of our mail fraud attorneys in New York, contact our firm today at (646) 663-4430 and schedule a free consultation.
+To speak with one of our criminal defense attorneys in New York, contact our firm today at (646) 663-4430 and schedule a free consultation.

 Our Clients Share Their Experiences